RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2025-09-06-ai-upsc-mock-test.md

             explanation=exp
         ))
     return mcqs
 ```

-The `offline_mcq_bank` function encapsulates one clear task in the workflow: it takes inputs, applies the logic, and returns results.
-Keeping functions focused improves readability and testing.
+This piece of logic exists to serve one essential step in the pipeline.
+It’s intentionally kept compact to simplify understanding and reduce code complexity.

 ### Function: offline_essays